 What do you serve with wakame salad?

-So as I mentioned already, wakame salad will be served as a small side dish, you might wonder what goes well with it.
-Because it has a quite sour flavour, I would recommend to have it with a bowl of cooked rice and a Japanese fish dish.
+I mentioned earlier that wakame salad is usually served as a small side dish, you might wonder what goes well with it.
+Because it has a quite sour flavour, I would recommend to have it with a Japanese fish dish and a bowl of cooked rice.
 My personal recommendations are following:

 - Saba no Shioyaki (Japanese style grilled mackerel)